[:en]Denver inspectors are facing an increased number of complaints involving icy sidewalks, thanks to the rash of recent snowstorms.

-An article by Fox 31 Denver reports that the Denver’s Community Planning and Development department has received a multitude of complaints of ice still on a lot of north facing sidewalks.
-The department has completed well over a 1,000 inspections of homes and have had to issue at least 38 tickets as a result of homeowner’s not complying with city requirements to clear the sidewalk in front of their home, in order for people to move around safely and reduce a slip and fall risk.
+An article by Fox 31 Denver reports that Denver’s Community Planning and Development department has received a multitude of complaints of ice still on a lot of north-facing sidewalks.
+The department has completed well over 1,000 inspections of homes and has had to issue at least 38 tickets as a result of the homeowner’s not complying with city requirements to clear the sidewalk in front of their home, in order for people to move around safely and reduce a slip and fall risk.

 Amanda Weston who works for the department, says their main goal is education and letting people know about keeping their sidewalks clear – not ticketing.

 Some Denver residents believe this approach isn’t working and changes should be made to the department’s way of handling this problem.